Althea Henley

+Early life and education

+Henley was born in Egypt, Pennsylvania, on July 23, 1911, the second of four children.
+She was trained as a dancer while growing up near Allentown, Pennsylvania, and eventually moved to New York City to appear in vaudeville.
+While in New York City, Henley performed in Florenz Ziegfeld's Show Girl.

 Career

-Born in Egypt, Pennsylvania in 1911, Henley was the second of four children.
-She was trained as a dancer while growing up near Allentown, Pennsylvania, and eventually moved to New York City to appear in vaudeville.
-While in New York, Henley performed in Florenz Ziegfeld's "Show Girl".

-Henley moved to Hollywood and appeared in several films for Fox Film Corporation and Columbia Pictures.
+Henley moved to Hollywood, California, and appeared in several films for Fox Film and Columbia Pictures.
 Her roles were restricted to those of a showgirl or other romantic interests.

-Modern viewers will remember her as a sound stage girl from the Three Stooges film Movie Maniacs, where she was Larry's kissing partner.
-She also appeared with the comedy team in the films Three Little Beers and Ants in the Pantry.
-Henley also had bit parts in such films as Mr. Deeds Goes to Town and George White's Scandals.
-She may be best known for her role in Up the River.
+She appeared with The Three Stooges in Three Little Beers in 1935 and Ants in the Pantry in 1936.
+In 1936, she also appeared as the sound stage girl in The Three Stooges film Movie Maniacs, in which she was Larry's kissing partner.

+Henley also had bit parts in Mr. Deeds Goes to Town and George White's Scandals and appeared in Up the River.